About the Journal

-1. Have you, in the past 5 years, accepted the following from an organisation that may in any way gain or lose financially from the results of your study or the conclusions of your review, editorial or letter?
+1. Have you, in the past 5 years, accepted the following from an organization that may in any way gain or lose financially from the results of your study or the conclusions of your review, editorial, or letter?
 Please mark ‘yes’ or ‘no’.

 Reimbursement for attending a symposium – Yes No

 A fee for organizing education – Yes No

 Funds for a member of staff – Yes No

 Gifts exceeding €60 per year – Yes No